ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/subdaily_details/subdaily_model_and_missing_data.md

 ### Undefined behaviour in the P Model

-The P Model itself can generate undefined values as part of the calculation of optimal
-$\chi$, resulting in missing values in the daily model of optimal behaviour.
-This can occur even when the data is complete and can only be fixed by using the `allow_holdover` option.
+Two critical variables in the P Model (:math:`V_{cmax}` and :math:`J_{max}`) are not estimable under some environmental conditions (see :class:`~pyrealm.pmodel.optimal_chi.OptimalChiPrentice14` for the details).
+As a result, even with complete forcing data, the P Model can generate undefined values as part of the calculation of optimal $\chi$.
+Under these conditions, missing values arise in the daily model of optimal behaviour and the `allow_holdover=True`option is required to generate predictions.